openflighthpc/use.openflighthpc.org/docs/source/working-with-research-environment/slurm.rst

 Requesting a longer runtime
 ---------------------------

-In order to promote best-use of the cluster scheduler, particularly in a shared environment, it is recommend to inform the scheduler the amount of time the submitted job is expected to take.
-You can inform the cluster scheduler of the expected runtime using the ``-t, --time=<time>`` option.
+In order to promote best-use of the research environment scheduler, particularly in a shared environment, it is recommend to inform the scheduler the amount of time the submitted job is expected to take.
+You can inform the research environment scheduler of the expected runtime using the ``-t, --time=<time>`` option.
 For example - to submit a job that runs for 2 hours, the following example job script could be used:

 .. code:: bash